-This question has been asked many times and by many different people ranging from GM, GSM to car salesman and even by the prospective car salesperson.
-It’s very difficult to come up with a definitive answer to the question how many cars should a car salesman sell each month because of the various ways that the car buying process in handled at a particular dealership.
-Someone that is considering a car sales career is always wondering what is expected of him or her.
-On the other hand the GM or GSM is trying to set a requirement for the sales staff to assure they are employing quality sales people and not slackers or salespeople that do nothing more than burn through quality Fresh Ups.
+Many people have asked this question many times, ranging from GM, GSM to car salesmen and even the prospective car salesperson.
+It isn’t easy to find a definitive answer to how many cars a car salesman should sell monthly.
+Because of the various ways the car buying process is handled at a particular dealership.
+Someone considering a car sales career always wonders what is expected of him or her.
+On the other hand, the GM or GSM is trying to set a requirement for the sales staff.
+This is to ensure they are employing quality salespeople and not slackers.
+They don’t want salespeople that do nothing more than burn through quality Fresh Ups.

-I have visited and worked with many automobile dealerships over the years and talked to many more about the way in which they sell and deliver cars.
-I have found that there are as many or more variations to car sales process than there are pay plans.
-How many cars a car salesman should sell a month is directly affected by the by the dealership’s car sales steps and selling process.
-I will share with you some of the different methods that car dealerships across the country use to sell and deliver vehicles and get into the number of cars sold per salesperson.
+I have visited and worked with many automobile dealerships and talked to many about how they sell and deliver cars.
+I have found that there are as many or more variations to the car sales process as there are pay plans.
+The dealership’s car sales steps and selling process directly affect how many cars a car salesman should sell monthly.
+I will share with you some of the different methods that car dealerships nationwide use to sell and deliver vehicles and get into the number of cars sold per salesperson.

-The Number of Cars a Car Salesman Sells Depends on the Process
+The Number of Cars Depends on the Process

-Some dealerships have the car salesman start with the Meet and Greet and move on to the next customer as soon as the deal is closed or the sales manager takes over.
-Then the sales manger, accessory manager, finance manager and a delivery person or porter, handles the rest of the car buying process.
-This process will get the car salesman back on the lot as quickly as possible.
-The car salesman will typically spend an hour or less per customer which allows them to spend more time selling cars.
-Number of cars sold by car salesman per month on average when the staff is proportionate to their traffic should be in the area of 30 to 36 cars a month for a good/top salesperson.
+Some dealerships have the car salesman start with the Meet and Greet and move on to the next customer when the deal is closed, or the sales manager takes over.
+Then the sales manager, accessory manager, finance manager, and a delivery person or porter handle the rest of the car buying process.
+This process will get the car salesman back on the lot quickly.
+The car salesman will typically spend an hour or less per customer.
+This allows them to spend more time selling cars.
+On average, the number of cars sold by a car salesman per month when the staff is proportionate to their traffic should be 30 to 36 for a good/top salesperson.

 Full Service and Car Salesman Cars Sold

-While the customer is with the finance manager the car salesman will make sure that the car gets filled with fuel, cleaned-up inside and out and license plates installed or transferred.
-Whether the salesman does any part of this or has a porter take care of this the salesperson must make sure it gets completed.
-The car salesman will then inspect the vehicle after it has been and prepped vehicle for delivery.
-Now when the customer is finished in the F&I office the car salesman will take them to their new vehicle and give them a thorough orientation.
-The car salesman makes sure that the customer is happy with their new vehicle and sets them up for a CSI questionnaire that will be coming from the automaker.
+While the customer is with the finance manager.
+The salesperson will ensure the car gets filled with fuel, cleaned up inside and out, and license plates installed or transferred.
+Whether the salesman does any part of this or has a porter take care of it, the salesperson must ensure it gets completed.
+The car salesman will then inspect the vehicle after it has been prepped vehicle for delivery.
+When the customer is finished in the F&I office, the car salesman will take them to their new vehicle and give them a thorough orientation.
+The car salesman ensures the customer is happy with their new vehicle.
+Plus sets them up for a CSI questionnaire that will be coming from the automaker.
 The sales process in the above scenario significantly impacts how many cars a car salesman should sell a month.

-The above process could tie up the salesperson for a couple hours on an average day and it could 3 or more hours on a busy day.
-You can see the amount time spent with each customer is quite different between the two scenarios.
-So when it comes to how many cars a car salesman should sell a month with this type of car sales process the numbers come in very differently.
-The number sold by a good/top car salesman is somewhere between 15 to 20 car a month.
+The above process could tie up the salesperson for a couple of hours on average and 3 or more hours on busy days.
+The amount of time spent with each customer differs between the two scenarios.
+So when it comes to how many cars a car salesman should sell a month with this type of car sales process, the numbers come in very differently.
+The number sold by a good/top car salesman is somewhere between 15 to 20 cars a month.
 A consistent top producer may range from 18 to 25 a month and sometimes a few more in prime months.
-The sub-standard car salesman in this type of dealership would probably be less than nine cars a month on average, but I have seem many dealers that have sales people that have been selling for years only selling 7 or 8 cars a month on average.
+On average, the sub-standard car salesman in this dealership would probably be less than nine cars a month.
+However, I have seen many dealers with salespeople selling for years, only selling 7 or 8 cars a month on average.

-Don’t make the mistake of thinking that a car salesman’s income is a direct reflection on how many cars a car salesman sells a month.
-Car sales commission and pay plans can make all the difference in the world.
-The percentage of profit commission, spiffs, bonuses and manufacturer spiffs and contests can have a huge impact.
+Don’t think a car salesman’s income directly reflects how many cars a salesman sells monthly.
+Car sales commission and pay plans can make all the difference.
+The commission rate, spiffs, bonuses, manufacturer spiffs, and contests can have a considerable impact.
 Remember the first scenario where I told you about the car salesman moving on to the next customer after closing the sale the car salesman?
-The sales people that were selling between 30 and 35 cars a month were making 65-70K a year.
-Now the salespeople at dealerships that were full service like the example above were selling 18 to 25 cars a month and earning 95K to 120K a year.
-So you can see the pay plan and commission structure is more important than the number of cars sold and does not necessarily reflect how much a car salesman makes a year.
+The salespeople selling between 30 and 35 cars a month made 65-70K a year.
+Salespeople at dealerships that were full service, like the example above.
+They sold 18 to 25 cars a month and earned 95K to 120K a year.
+As you can see, the pay plan and commission structure are more important.
+The number of cars sold does not necessarily reflect how much a car salesman makes yearly.

-So when it comes to answering the question how many cars should a car salesman sell a month depends on lot of different factors including car sales skills.
-Would you rather sell 30 cars a month and make 70K or would you prefer to sell 20 cars a month a make a six figure income.
-The simple answer is that you should sell, as many cars as you can, but I didn’t think that would help answer the question.
-We entered the car business to make money so pay more attention to your income rather than trying to sell more cars for the sake of the number of cars a month.
+So when it comes to answering how many cars a car salesman should sell a month, it depends on many factors, including car sales skills.
+Would you rather sell 30 cars a month and make 70K, or would you prefer to sell 20 cars monthly and make a six-figure income?
+The simple answer is that you should sell as many cars as possible.
+But I didn’t think that would help answer the question.
+We entered the car business to make money, so pay more attention to your income.
+It’s more important than trying to sell more cars for the sake of the number of cars a month.

 Later, Fresh Up on the Lot